Seattle Police Department: 2020 George Floyd protests

 On Sunday May 31, 2020, the department blockaded the streets around the East Precinct which was located at the intersection of 12th Ave E and E Pine.
 They did this before a protest march approached the precinct.
 The march moved on after a short while.
 On Monday June 1 a much larger group of thousands marched from Westlake Plaza to the intersection of 11th Ave E and E Pine where the street was blockaded.
 This day the march did not move on.
 After several hours the police ordered the group to disperse.
 When they did not they tear gassed the protestors.
 A similar gathering formed the next night.
 This was also ordered to disperse and tear gassed.

 On June 3, Mayor Jenny Durkan lifted the curfew that had been in effect since May 30.

 On June 5, Mayor Durkan banned the use of tear gas for 30 days without the approval of the Police Chief.

 On Saturday June 6, the police again used pepper spray and non-tear gas explosives to try to disperse demonstrators.
 Seattle City Council member Kshama Sawant said “The police had come prepared to inflict violence without provocation.”
 By this time protestors had coalesced around demands of defunding of the police department by at least 50 percent, an expansion of investments in black and brown communities, and releasing all protestors.

 Nightly protests continued until June 7 when the crowd was again dispersed by flash bangs and tear gas, which the police said was in response to protesters throwing projectiles at officers.
 On Monday June 8 the police boarded up the precinct and withdrew from the building.
 Later that night residents declared "Free Capitol Hill".

 On June 17, 2020, King County Labor Council delegates voted to expel the Seattle Police Officers Guild from the organization, following a demand pushed by many protesters.

 On August 11, 2020, it was announced that Police Chief Carmen Best would retire, effective September 2, 2020.
 Deputy Chief Adrian Z. Diaz succeeded Best in an interim capacity and was appointed to the permanent position on September 20, 2022.

+In January 2024, the City settled a lawsuit brought by 50 protesters who were injured during the protests for $10 million.

+On May 30, 2024, former King County Sheriff Sue Rahr was appointed Interim Police Chief by Mayor Bruce Harrell.
+Rahr was appointed to replace Chief Adrian Diaz, who was removed and reassigned to other special assignments within the SPD.
+Diaz was removed after he was named by at least six SPD officers in lawsuits against the department alleging discrimination.
+Rahr will only spend a few months in the role and is not interested in holding the position regularly.
+Instead, she will collaborate with former SPD Chief Kathleen O’Toole to compile a list of qualified semi-finalist candidates for public review.
+Diaz was fired in December 2024.